OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - onRestart
 - onDestroy

 An app may not explicitly implement all event managers in which case default actions are taken.
-Typically, at least the onCreate manager is overridden by the app developers.
-This is the place where most user interface components are declared and initialized. onDestroy may be overridden as well in case some resources need to be explicitly released (like network connections or connections to databases) or if specific actions need to take place at the end of the app.
+Typically, at least the `onCreate` manager is overridden by the app developers.
+This is the place where most user interface components are declared and initialized. `onDestroy` may be overridden as well when resources need to be explicitly released (like network connections or connections to databases) or if specific actions need to take place at the end of the app.

 ##### Fragments

-Basically, a fragment represents a behavior or a portion of user interface in within the Activity.
+A fragment represents a behavior or a portion of user interface within the Activity.
 Fragments have been introduced in Android with version Honeycomb 3.0 (API level 11).

-User interfaces are made of several elements: views, groups of views, fragments and activities.
-Fragments are meant to encapsulate parts of the interface to make reusability easier and better adapt to different size of screens.
+Fragments are meant to encapsulate parts of the interface to make re-usability easier and better adapt to different size of screens.
 Fragments are autonomous entities in a way they embed everything they need to work in themselves (they have their own layout, own buttons etc.).
 However, they must be integrated in activities to become useful: fragments cannot exist on their own.
 They have their own life cycle, which is tied to the one of the activity that implements them.

 As they have their own life cycle the Fragment class contains event managers, that can be redefined or extended.
 Such event managers can be onAttach, onCreate, onStart, onDestroy and onDetach.
 Several others exist; the reader should refer to the [Android Fragment specification](https://developer.android.com/reference/android/app/Fragment.html "Fragment Class") for more details.

 Fragments can be implemented easily by extending the Fragment class provided by Android: